Maintain, Recover, Unwind

-Mike is also a Personal Trainer at Mindful Movements Studio helping his clients to improve postural imbalances, increase endurance and strength for activities of daily living/sports and to maintain or improve mobility.
+Mike also has Personal Training background and supports his clients to improve postural imbalances, increase endurance and strength for activities of daily living/sports and to maintain or improve mobility.

 After attending continuing education courses in nerve mobilization, Mike has also developed a keen interest in treating nerve issues such as sciatica.

 Always eager to gain more knowledge and skills, mike enjoys doing research related to massage therapy during his free time.
 He recently completed additional courses for assessment and treatment for conditions related to pelvis and sacrum misalignment.

 Susie completed her Massage Therapy training in 2007 in Barrie, Ontario.

 Since graduating, she has taken additional courses in reflexology, indie head massage, and deep tissue massage.

 Susie started her career as a massage therapist in Petawawa, where she worked at a wellness spa and a physiotherapy clinic.
 Susie moved to the Quinte Region and joined our team in 2012.

 Susie is continuing to grow her clientele, and is dedicated to providing quality therapeutic massage.

 Danielle graduated from the Sir Sandford Fleming Massage Therapy program in 2011.
 She is passionate about the benefits of massage therapy, and enjoys treating clients of all ages.

 Since becoming an RMT, she has continued her education with courses in cupping and dynamic taping.
 She loves being able to use these, and other massage techniques to relieve pain and discomfort in her clients.